Windows Explorer Keeps Crashing

 Method 6: Put in a comma to separate items on the shortcut menu

 The Quick access menu in Windows Explorer is a handy tool for quickly opening frequently used folders and files.
 Since it is the utility component, issues with quick access could be the root cause of Explorer’s persistent crashing.
-To achieve this, please refer to the following instructions:

 1. Click the “File Explorer” menu, then “Options.”